Fish market

 Season Time

 Note: The fish auction hall opens a little earlier.
-If you come early, you can choose your seat freely – and get a warm breakfast before the hustle and bustle begins.
+If you arrive early, you have a free choice of seats – and get a warm breakfast before the hustle and bustle starts.

 Conclusion

-The fish market is not a sight you simply "visit."
-It is an event that you experience - and it is definitely worth getting up early or staying awake after a night out.
-The combination of harbor, people, market, music, and hangover breakfast is unique in Hamburg.
-If you are looking for something original that is both chaotic and well-organized, you will find just that here.
-It is worth getting up early – or just staying awake.
-The market is especially exciting when you don't make any firm plans beforehand but simply let yourself be carried along by the crowd.
+The fish market is not a sight that one simply "visits".
+It is an event that one experiences - and it is definitely worth getting up early or staying up after partying.
+The mix of harbor, people, market, music, and hangover breakfast is unique in Hamburg.
+Those looking for something original that is both chaotic and well-organized will find just that here.
+It's worth getting up early - or just staying awake.
+The market is particularly exciting when you don't make any firm plans beforehand, but rather let yourself be carried along through the crowd.

 Andreas Kirchner